Public Key Cryptography will continue to liberate a global society

 - If you are looking for a solution for managing your blockchain wallets and accounts, take a look at essentia.

 - For private messaging consider Keybase.
-I think it is worth effort of adoption and is growing into a great platform.
+I think it is worth the effort of adoption.

 First published on the Internet of Things (IoT) Security Institute.